I am assistant professor of Ethics and Political Philosophy at Tilburg University.

 I have held positions at Utrecht University and Erasmus University Rotterdam.
 I have been on research visits to Oxford, Pompeu Fabra University, and Yale.

 My research is in moral and political philosophy.
 I mainly work on topics in distributive justice, particularly on desert, egalitarianism, and property.
-I also have a research interest in the ethics of markets, the meaning and future of work, moral status, personal identity, and the value of life and death.
+I also have a research interest in the ethics of markets, the meaning and future of work, moral status, personal identity, the value of life and death, and wellbeing.

-I am currently working on two books.
-The first is a monograph on meritocracy that will initially appear in Dutch, titled Je verdiende loon?
-(Earning What You Deserve?).
-The second is an edited volume on wealth and power.
+I am currently working on a monograph on meritocracy that will initially appear in Dutch, titled Je verdiende loon? and a number of papers on desert and luck egalitarianism.